 All Souls’ Day Memorial Mass

-The Parish holds a Memorial Mass on All Soul’s Day in November each year for all those who have died during the previous year and all departed family, friends and parishioners.
-Recently bereaved families are especially invited and those from within the Parish will be contacted by letter.
-This year’s Mass is on Tuesday November 2nd at 9.15am at Mother of God.
+The Parish holds a Memorial Mass on All Soul’s Day in November each year for all those who have died during the previous year and for all departed family, friends and parishioners.
+Recently bereaved families are especially invited.
+This year’s Masses are on Wednesday 2 November - 9.15am at St Bernadette's and 7.00pm at Mary Immaculate.
+The evening Mass is followed by refreshments.